dopch/codam_mamp/README.md

 # Have Fun!

-- Translated from https://github.com/mconnat/101_mamp by Thomas
+- Contribution and translation by Thomas from https://github.com/mconnat/101_mamp

 - Authors Max,Bodo,Thomas